glass-dev/glass/CONTRIBUTING.md

 To indicate that the pull request shall close an open issue, use `Closes` and a single GitHub issue number:

-    Closes: #17
+    Fixes: #17

 You can use any of the other common git trailers.
-In particular, you can use `CC` to notify others of your pull request via their GitHub user names:
+In particular, you can use `Cc` to notify others of your pull request via their GitHub user names:

-    CC: @octocat
+    Cc: @octocat

 Versioning